KxSystems/kx-vscode/README.md

 To create a data source and run it against a specific connection::

-1. Ensure you have at least one folder open in VSCode.
+1. Ensure you have at least one folder open in VS Code.
 1. In the DATASOURCES view, click the '+'' button.
 1. Select a Connection from the Connections dropdown.
 1. Choose getData from the Select API dropdown.